 Outside the U.S., the ability to market a product is contingent upon receiving approval from the appropriate regulatory authorities.
 The requirements governing the conduct of clinical trials, marketing authorization, pricing, and reimbursement vary widely from country to country.
 Only after the appropriate regulatory authority is satisfied that adequate evidence of safety, quality, and efficacy has been presented will it grant a marketing authorization.
-Approval by the FDA does not automatically lead to the approval by regulatory authorities outside the U.S. and, similarly, approval by regulatory authorities outside the U.S. will not automatically lead to FDA approval.
+Approval by the FDA does not automatically lead to the approval by regulatory authorities outside the U.S. will not automatically lead to FDA approval.